deadlyvipers/dojo_rules/introduction.md

 Hi, everyone!
-My name is SVss, and I'm really glad to start studying with you!
+My name is SVss, my favourite Code School path is "Electives" and I'm really glad to start studying with you!